Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $520 per person.

 Make your way to the Memorial to the Murdered Jews of Europe, built near the Brandenburg Gate.
 Inaugurated in May 2005, this is the first monument commissioned by the reunited Germany.
 It commemorates the Shoah, the extermination of six million Jews from all over Europe, which was planned in this very city, little more than a half century ago.
 The design of the monument, by New York architect Peter Eiseman, is very striking: a stark field of 2,711 plain concrete blocks of varying heights that reflect ever changing light and shadow.
 An underground Information Center lit by natural light provides historical documentation.

 "Lebewohl, auf Wiedersehen und Tschüss," as they say in this part of the world.
-Don't forget the German phrases you've learned as you board your westbound flight for home.
-You'll need them again when you return.
+As you board your westbound flight headed for home, promise yourself not to forget the German phrases you've learned: you'll need them again when you return!

 passports Educational Group Travel partners with teachers across the United States to provide high-quality educational travel experiences to their students.
 Educational tours visit destinations around the world - primarily France, Italy, England, Spain and Costa Rica - at low, guaranteed prices.